ryanloney/dog-pose-estimation/README.md

 💻 Try DLC: https://github.com/DeepLabCut/DeepLabCut

-## Step 1 - Collect Video  📱
+## 🎬 Step 1 - Collect Video
 The first step is to collect videos of your dog.
 I took both indoor and ourdoor videos of Coco from many different angles with my iPhone X. Because I eventually want to detect her position based on pose (standing, sitting and down-stay), I took videos of each position.

 <b>Tip:</b> Cameras should be placed such that the features you want to track are visible.

-## Step 2 - Install DeepLabCut  💻
+## 💻 Step 2 - Install DeepLabCut
-For this experiment, I used my Ubuntu 20.04 desktop with an Intel(R) Core(TM) i7-10700K CPU @ 3.80GHz and 128GB of RAM (🚫 No GPU required 🚫).
+For this experiment, I used my Ubuntu 20.04 desktop computer with an Intel(R) Core(TM) i7-10700K CPU @ 3.80GHz and 128GB of RAM (🚫 No GPU required 🚫).
 Only ~30GB of RAM was used during the training, so 128GB is overkill.

 To set up my environment, I used the [conda file for CPU](https://camo.githubusercontent.com/6c3abf3851b6d793dbf2d42a76a55cf00149af1a02c50e32416d1dd1d924e84c/68747470733a2f2f696d616765732e73717561726573706163652d63646e2e636f6d2f636f6e74656e742f76312f3537663664353163396637343536366635356563663237312f313538323736333037303734322d5134354e544f3642354e565849534251553954492f6b6531375a77644742546f6464493870446d34386b436e394a4f452d5a6f36795a5251774c32395a4a525555717378525571716272316d4f4a594b66495052374c6f4451396d58504f6a6f4a6f71793831533249384e5f4e34563176556235416f494949624c5a68565979374d797468705f542d6d746f702d767273554f6d65496e50693969446a783977384b345a666a587432646e4a6135637a4f69492d5033755a65507162594233573151567436737151313156464267742d47697a3239436a4c4953774273386545647841785470745a4155672f636f6e64616578616d706c652e706e673f666f726d61743d3235303077) provided by DeepLabCut to create an environment called `DLC-CPU`.
 This environment will use `python=3.7` `tensorflow=1.13.1` and `wxPython<4.1.0`.
 There is also a conda file for GPU, which uses `tensorflow-gpu=1.13.1`.
 See more detailed instructions in the [DLC docs](https://github.com/DeepLabCut/DeepLabCut/blob/master/conda-environments/README.md)